 Get Started with a 7-Day Free TrialChoosing a CPA Review course is a big investment of both time and money.
 Make sure you choose one that’s right for you.
 Try our course for free for 7 days, and you’ll experience the UWorld Roger CPA Review difference—where quality is what separates us from the rest.

 Most states require at least one to two years of public accounting experience.
-While, non-public accounting experience is also widely accepted, the number of required years is generally higher.
-Work experience will count before, during, or after passing the CPA Exam as long as it was done under the management of a licensed CPA.
-Most states will count part-time work and internships by hours, as well.
+While non-public accounting experience is also widely accepted, the number of required years is generally higher.
+Work experience from before, during, or after passing the CPA Exam will count if it was done under the management of a licensed CPA.
+Most states will count part-time work and internships by hours as well.
 Make sure to have the appropriate experience forms filled out by your employer based on the sector of accounting you have chosen, such as attestation or tax.
-In order to maintain your CPA license, most State Boards require CPAs to take a specified number of Continuing Professional Education (CPE) hours within a certain period of time.
+To maintain your CPA license, most State Boards require CPAs to take a specified number of Continuing Professional Education (CPE) hours within a certain period.
 Check your State Board for more information.

 Most states require a CPA applicant to complete an Ethics course or Ethics exam before licensure.
 The exam is often administered online at home and a passing score is considered a 90% or better.
 This exam generally must be completed within two years of passing the CPA Exam.
 Check your State Board for details.